Framework OND

 Business and technology teams share the same expectation around time, priority, and next delivery.

-3. Functional and technical designWe translate the need into flows, product decisions, architecture, and integrations before execution begins.
+3. Functional and technical designWe turn the need into flows, product decisions, architecture, and integrations before building starts.

 • Technical definitions and required integrations